-All Packaged chillers leave the factory with the refrigeration side fully piped & charged to the data tag.
+All Packaged chillers leave the factory with the refrigeration side fully piped & charged.

 Water-Cooled Chillers:

 - Water-regulating valves for water-cooled condensers are shipped loose with the chiller, and must be installed in the field. - Install on the condenser Leaving Fluid side or on the condenser Return to Fluid Source side.